 9 Things you shouldn’t do while using Tor

 1. Don’t use your mobile phone for 2-Step verification on Tor

-Most websites provide a 2-Step verification using a mobile number in which an OTP (One Time Password) is sent to your mobile number, allowing you to safely login to your account.
-You need to be careful when you are using TOR browser for accessing your account.
+Most websites provide a 2-Step verification using a mobile number in which an OTP (One Time Password) is sent to your mobile number, allowing you to log in to your account safely.
+Be extra careful when you are using the TOR browser for accessing your account.